 So, what was the ignition behind founding USHWR?
 For Susan Mitchell, USHWR's founder, it all started with a story.
-When Susan read the story of a teen who went online and saw a post and a picture of a horse just rescued from a kill lot, she thought it looked like her horse from several years prior.
-Upon calling the rescuer they determined it was in fact her horse, which she had sold with a Right of First Refusal contract many years ago.
-The teen and her parents packed up and drove through several states to the rescue to reclaim their girl.
-When the teen approached her horse, the horse began bowing to her.
-This was a trick she had taught the horse many years prior.
-"When I read this, I sat there and just cried for a long time".
-Imagine, through all those years this loving horse had held onto the memory of her girl and the tricks they did together!
-"To this day I still can't tell this story without crying," says Susan.
-That was the turning point, the moment when I said "This is so wrong."
-From those tears emerged an undying commitment to fight to protect unwanted equines from the horrors of the underground horse slaughter pipeline.
-These days with an amazing group of volunteers who share the passion and dedication USHWR is working daily to grow awareness and save America’s unwanted horses from a horrific death.
+When Susan read the story of a teen who went online and saw a post and picture of a horse just rescued from a kill lot in PA she thought it looked a lot like her horse she had sold several years prior.
+Upon communicating with the rescuer the two determined it was in fact her horse, which she had sold with a Right of First Refusal contract many years ago.
+The teen and her parents, who lived in Chatham, MA packed up and drove through many states to the rescue to reclaim their girl.
+This teen was so close to this horse that she had taught it tricks, such as bowing.
+When the teen approached her horse and said her horse's name the horse began to bow to her.
+Through all those years, that horse held on to the memory of her girl and their tricks!!
+"When I read this story I sat there and just cried for the longest time.
+To this day I still can't tell this story without crying," says Susan.
+"That was the turning point, the moment when I said to myself This is so wrong."
+From those tears emerged an undying commitment to fight to protect unwanted, at-risk equines from the horrors of the underground horse slaughter pipeline.
+These days with an amazing group of volunteers who share the passion and dedication, USHWR is working daily to grow awareness and save America’s horses from unthinkably horrific deaths.

-People Don’t Know
+OUR mantra: People Don’t Know